jhpyle/docassemble/_docs/objects.md

 * `docassemble.base:data/static/cow.jpg` - a file in the static folder
   of another package.

+The `DAStaticFile` also uses the `alt_text` attribute.
+If you are using a `DAStaticFile` to insert an image into the browser, you can set the `alt_text` attribute to the text that you want to use as the [alt text] for the image.

 The `DAStaticFile` object can be used like this:

 {% include side-by-side.html demo="static-file" %}